franklang/change36x-starter-theme/readme.md

 * `gulp media` : Process all media tasks once; then stop

 ### More specific tasks
+* style
   * `gulp css:vendor` : Add vendor CSS to the source code
   * `gulp sass` : SASS to CSS compilation (no CSS minification and/or concatenation as RBS Change already does it)
+* script
   * `gulp js:vendor` or `gulp js:custom` : Vendor or custom JS minification (no JS concatenation as RBS Change already does it)
+* media
   * `gulp font` : Copies custom font from source *src/font/* folder to destination */image* folder
   * `gulp image` : Bitmap images (PNG, JPG, GIF) compression
   * `gulp bitmap:sprite` : Generates bitmap (PNG or JPG - GIF not supported!) sprites and relative stylesheets
   * `gulp iconfont` : Generates an iconfont and relative stylesheet
   * `gulp svg:sprite` : Generates SVG sprite

 ### Clean
 * `gulp style:clean` : Cleans destination */style* folder from deleted style source files